suriya-14/Bank-model/README.md

 3. Exit

 Enter your choice: 2

-Enter your name: Suriya
+Enter your name: abc

 Enter your password: ****

-Enter your email: suriya@example.com
+Enter your email: abc@example.com

 Account created successfully.